emme99/hybrid-voice-satellite/README.md

+# This project is on standby because it has migrated to: https://github.com/emme99/hybrid-voice-assistant

 # Hybrid Voice Satellite 🛰️

 A zero-hardware **Voice Satellite** for Home Assistant that runs entirely in your browser, backed by a lightweight Python relay server.